 The display covers a bit less than 100% of the SRG color space.
 The CIE diagram shows a minor deviation in the blue color range.
 In addition, it is obvious that the screen cannot display the full red and green color range.
 Its sub-pixel geometry is striped.
 The viewing angles are fine as long as it concerns color reproduction, but there's a significant loss in brightness when you look at the device from aside.

 The Settings menu holds no surprises and contains four major groups of settings.
 The first is the Wireless & networks one with options for setting up your SIM card(s), wireless networks, Wi-Fi Direct, Hotspot, HotKnot, and Bluetooth connections, Data Usage monitoring, etc. The second group is the Device one.
 It starts with the Display menu from where you can tweak the dynamic contrast and color saturation via the MiraVision options, set the Daydream function (screensaver), change the wallpaper or font size, as well as activate the Cast screen function.
 It is equal to the Wi-Fi Display functionality.
 Then the Sound & notification settings follow with four pre-set sound profiles, app notifications management, DND mode and Bes audio enhancement.The rest of the Device settings include Apps, Storage, Battery and Memory ones.
 The Apps menu allow you to preview all apps installed on the device and access the settings for every single one of them.
 You can manage the app permissions and links, draw over other apps, and optimize some of them in terms of saving battery power.
 The internal storage and battery are discussed in the corresponding sections of this review.
 The third major group of settings is called Personal and contains Location settings as well as Security ones.
 The latter are quite extensive and contain options for the type of lock, lock screen message, phone encryption, device administration, etc. The fingerprint settings are the third sub-group and contain more options than average.
 You can choose from four functions that correspond to a long press on the sensor and four other functions that correspond to a click on the sensor.
 You can also apply a fingerprint ID to application locks.
 The rest of the Personal settings include the Accounts and Google ones, Language & input, Backup & reset.The fourth and last group of settings is named System and starts with the Date & time options.
 They are followed by the Smart Accessibility options.
 From here you can schedule the power on & off, activate smart wake toggles of selected apps by drawing a simple letter on the screen, when the device is locked and the screen is off.
 There are three other smart toggle options, including flip to mute, answer call when phone is to your ear, and making screenshots with three fingers.
 Finally, there's a non-touch operation option for the music, gallery and switch in launcher.
 These settings are followed by the standard Accessibility ones and Printing services.
 The device arrives with the Developer options open.
 There's an About Phone section as well, which besides all standard information, contains data about the basic specifications.
 From the Quick Settings you can also activate the System UI Tuner.Android 6.0 Marshmallow on U20 Plus is as clean from app clutter as possible.
 You get all the standard apps such as Dialer, Contacts, Messenger and default Browser as docked ones (appearing at the bottom on every screen with apps) as well as the Music, Camera, Settings, Calendar, Clock, Calculator.
 There's a standard Radio app as well as an Updater app.
 Actually, the latter is the only way to check whether your OS is up to date.
 During our review of the device there were no updates available.
 The Sound Recorder is the one built-in Android M and provides options for the quality of voice recording and choice of recording modes.
 Of course, there are the usual tools such as File explorer, Email, Downloads, Gallery.
 The smartphone arrives with Google Play services pre-installed, including Play Store, You Tube, Maps, Gmail, Google, Voice Search.Comparing the benchmark results from 3DMark's and PCMark's test shows pretty much the same picture - a slight increase in the CPU and GPU clock rate leads to a higher than expected benchmark result.
 In PCMark the model scores almost 3000 points, which can easily compare with the results of smartphones based on a Helio P10 chipset.
 U20 Plus is equipped with 2GB of single-channel, LPDDR3 RAM, clocked at 740MHz.
 If you install many apps on the device, you might robably discover at some point that 2 gigs are not enough, but for basic every day usage this is enough.
 The memory measures 16GB and can be expanded.
 Its type is not explicitly specified.
 The chipset does support eMMC 5.0 and the Androbench scores convey to thinking that this might be an eMMC 5.0 type of storage, but no official data confirms that.
 Of 16GB of on-board memory 11GB are available to the user.
 The model packs the standard group of sensors, including accelerometer, light, and proximity one.
 The rear-mounted fingerprint sensor is fast and reliable.
 It can be used not only for unlocking the device, but also for answering calls, takinga a photo, making a screenshot, or going back to the home screen (after a long press) and starting the video or music player, going back (after clicking on the sensor).The front camera has the same modes except for the SLR one.
 It shares the same filters with the rear shooter setup.
 The filters menu includes a ‘normal'option, list of the filters themselves and an option to return to the previous screen.
 You also have some basic editing options for photos that are already taken.
 You can apply a filter, add an effect, adjust the position, tweak the saturation, contrast and other parameters.
 Of course, you can access the exif information of the file, rotate, crop, delete, or print them.Our review unit of the U20 Plus showed an average audio result.
 It excels in frequency response and is only good at THD + Noise.
 The other six parameters are rated as Very good and the overall result is the same.
-These results reflect the audio quality you'd enjoy via earphones.
 The audio test are performed by using the TASCAM US-2x2 audio interface and the RightMark Audio Analyzer software.
 As a separate audio component the speaker of the model is worse than average.

 As usual, we display a graph that demonstrates the time needed for the battery to charge from 0 to 100% and the battery temperature during the charging process.
 The latter is flat, because the device does not provide such information, so we're left with data only about the time.
 It is obvious that charging happened with a steady pace from the beginning to the end.
 After an hour the battery reached 30% of its charge.
 At the second hour it reached 60% and 90% were reached after yet another hour.
 The whole process needed 3 hours and 15 minutes.
 After several takes on the PCMark Work 2.0 battery test, which happens to be quite buggy lately, we managed to get a result, which showed 5 hours and 13 minutes, and this is not a very good score for a 3300 mAh battery.